initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2022.md

   **Camp Draft Schedule**

   Monday through Friday will feature talks open to registered participants by blockchain leaders from academia, industry, and the open source community.
-Please see below a draft schedule.
+Please see below for a draft schedule.

   <div class="ui center aligned basic segment">
     <div class="ui center image">